robashton/layers/README.md

-This is an experiment that might turn into a little library for folk (including myself) to use in creating 2D parallax scrolling games with WebGL to perform progressive enhancement on top.
+This was an experiment for use in creating 2D parallax scrolling games with WebGL to perform progressive enhancement on top.

+This will be updated once I pull the latest version from my latest project.

 So far it includes